-NOTE 10.
+NOTE 9.
 EMERGENCY PROTECTION SERVICES AGREEMENT

 On August 1, 2005, the District entered into an Agreement for Emergency Protection Services (Agreement) with the City of Baytown (the "City") whereby the City will provide firefighting support and backup protection to the District's territory located within the City.
-On October 29, 2015, the District and the City executed a new Agreement for a six-year term.
-During the current fiscal year, the District recorded expenditures of \$300,000 in accordance with the terms of this Agreement.
+On October 29, 2015, the District and the City executed a new Agreement for a six-year term which expires October 28, 2021.
+During the current fiscal year, the District recorded expenditures of \$305,345 in accordance with the terms of this Agreement.

-NOTE 11.
+NOTE 10.
 WATER SUPPLY AGREEMENT

-On May 23, 2007, and amended September 13, 2019, the District entered into a Water Supply Agreement with the City of Baytown, Texas.
+On May 23, 2007, the District entered into a Water Supply Agreement with the City of Baytown, Texas.
+This agreement was amended on January 14, 2011, and November 19, 2020.
 The City provides water to the District to service the area within its boundaries.
-The District will own, operate and maintain at its sole cost and expense, the District's water system.

 The District pays the City in monthly installments a service charge equal to the City's minimum charge and additional charges, if any, applied to the actual quantity of treated water delivered to the District during the month in question.
 The charge shall be calculated on the basis of the metered water use for each user connected to the District's system, consistent with the provisions for such calculation found in the City's water service rate ordinance, which may be amended from time to time.
 In addition, the District pays the City impact fees, which are charged against new development with the District's service area in order to generate revenue for funding or recouping the cost of capital improvements or facility expansions necessitated by and attributable to new development.
 The impact fees may be adjusted from time to time by the City and the District is required to pay the rate in effect at the time payment is due.
-During the current fiscal year, the District incurred costs of \$1,005,406 in relation to this agreement.
+During the current fiscal year, the District incurred costs of \$927,998 in relation to this agreement.

-This agreement is in force and effect from the date of execution by the City for a term of 25 years; provided that (i) the City's contract with the Baytown Area Water Authority (the "Authority") for the purchase of treated water in sufficient quantities to supply the District under the terms and conditions in effect at the time of the execution of this agreement remain unchanged; and (ii) the Authority's contract with the City of Houston for the purchase of raw water in sufficient quantities to supply the Authority under the terms and conditions in effect at the time of the execution of this agreement remain unchanged.
+This agreement is in force and effect from the date of execution by the City for a term of 25 years; provided that (i) the City's contract with the Baytown Area Water Authority (the "Authority") for the purchase of treated water in sufficient quantities to supply the District under the terms and conditions in effect at the time of the execution of this agreement remain unchanged; and (ii) the Authority's contract with the City of Houston for the purchase of raw water in sufficient quantities to supply the Authority under the terms and conditions in effect at the time of the execution for the purchase of raw water in sufficient quantities to supply the Authority under the terms and conditions in effect at the time of the execution of this agreement remain unchanged.
 Should the City's contract with the Authority or the Authority's contract with the City of Houston be terminated for any reason or should the City become legally unable to supply the District, then this agreement will terminate automatically at the time of such termination or inability.